 - How many visits will I need?
 In some cases, the referring physician may prescribe a certain number of weeks or visits, but the Physical Therapist will determine an estimated number of treatments based on the initial exam findings and a regular re-assessment of your condition.
 The average length of duration is approximately 8-12 treatments for many conditions.

 - Who will be working with me?
 A licensed Doctor of Physical Therapy will perform the initial examinations and determine the plan of care, in addition to any complex or highly skilled manual techniques.
-A licensed Physical Therapy Assistant will assist in some manual treatments, along with modalities (like ultrasound or electrical stimulation), and supervision and guidance in therapeutic exercise.
+A licensed Physical Therapy Assistant will assist in some manual treatments, or a Physical Therapist Technician with modalities (like ultrasound or electrical stimulation), and supervision/ guidance in therapeutic exercise.

 - Is physical therapy painful?
 The majority of the time it is not.
 In fact there can be immediate relief.
 However, there are times when “treatment soreness” can occur up to 24-36 hours following a particular treatment.
 This soreness is sometimes a “side-effect” of what the technique or exercise is ultimately trying to accomplish.
 If treatment soreness lasts for more than 48 hours, please tell your Physical Therapist.